-András Sajó is a judge at the European Court of Human Rights, Strasbourg.
-He took his position on February 1, 2008.
-He is a University Professor at CEU and Global Visiting Professor of Law at New York University Law School.
+András Sajó is a former judge at the European Court of Human Rights, Strasbourg (2009-17).
+He is a University Professor at CEU.
 Professor Sajó was the founding dean of Legal Studies at CEU.
 In addition to his stature as a prominent constitutionalist, he is also a distinguished scholar in the human rights field, including media regulation.

 Professor Sajó has been extensively involved in legal drafting throughout Eastern Europe.
 In addition, he participated and/or advised in drafting the Ukrainian, Georgian, and South African constitutions.

 He served as Counsel to the President of the Republic of Hungary (1991-1992) and chaired the Media Codification Committee of the Hungarian Government (1994).
 He also was the principal draftsman of the Environment Code for the Hungarian Parliament (1991-1992), as well as the founder and speaker of the Hungarian League for the Abolition of the Death Penalty.
 He has also served as Deputy Chair of the National Deregulation Board of Hungary.

 He is a member of the American Law Institute (1997) and the Hungarian Academy of Sciences (1995).